SeanQO/delivery_manager/README.md

 ### Changed
 - Client list is sorted after is imported using comparable interface and collections.sort [comparable method ](src\model\Client.java)  / [Collections.sort method](src\model\Manager.java)
 - Client is added in a correct position (Not adding and sorting) following the lastname/name sorting order. [add client method](src\model\Manager.java)
+- Exported delivery information, is now exported sorted by The restaurant nit - client document descendant - date of delivery ascendant, using comparator and collections.sort .[export method and delivery sorting method](src\mode\manager.java)
 ### Added
 - Option nine, allows to search efficiently a client by a given name. [added option in ui menu](src\ui\Menu.java) / [search client method in model manager](src\model\Manager.java)
 - Option ten, shows a list of all the registered/imported restaurants sorted by name using comparable, and sorting with bouble sorting method. [sort restaurant method](src\model\Manager.java)